-What We Eat in America (WWEIA) is the dietary intake interview component of the National Health and Nutrition Examination Survey (NHANES).
-WWEIA is conducted as a partnership between the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (DHHS).
+What We Eat in America (WWEIA) is the dietary intake interview component of NHANES.
+WWEIA is conducted as a partnership between the Department of Agriculture (USDA) and the Department of Health and Human Services (DHHS).
 DHHS is responsible for the sample design and data collection, and USDA is responsible for the survey’s dietary data collection methodology, maintenance of the databases used to code and process the data, and data review and processing.
 USDA also funds the collection and processing of Day 2 dietary intake data, which are used to develop variance estimates and calculate usual nutrient intakes.

 Estimates were calculated using the USDA MyPyramid Equivalents Database.
 Added sugars are defined in the MyPyramid Equivalents Database as sugars used in ingredients in processed and prepared foods, such as breads, cakes, other grain-based desserts, soft drinks, jams, jellies, candies, ice cream, and sugars reported separately by survey participants or added to foods at the table.